WouterVerschuren/S3Portfolio/README.md

 ## Introducation:

-This Git repository contains all my projects, documentation and where to find everything
+This Git repository will contain all my documation, researches, individual project and group project.

 ## Documentation
-This folder contains all the documentation for my reasearches, designs and choices.

-## Learning Outcomes
-This folder contains both the Learning outcomes for the Group Project and the learning outcomes for the Individual Learning outcomes.
+In this folder you'll be able to find all my researches.

 ## Project
 This folder contains all the project information.
 It consists of all the code and other information.